PiretKaap/Forest-value/README.md

 # Creation of dummy dataset

 # Description of Data Protection
-The objective of the group assignment is to determine the value of agricultural land or forest.
-For this purpose, data transmitted by the cooperation partner, which are necessary for carrying out the calculations, shall be processed.
+The objective of the final projec is to determine the value of agricultural land or forest.
+For this purpose, data transmitted by the company X, which are necessary for carrying out the calculations, shall be processed.

-The fundamental principles governing the processing of data provided by the cooperation partner for the purposes of the group assignment are as follows:
+The fundamental principles governing the processing of data provided by the company X for the purposes of the final projec are as follows:
-1. Legality – the processing of data is based on the mandate of the cooperation partner;
+1. Legality – the processing of data is based on the mandate of the company X;
 2. Purpose limitation – the data shall be used solely for the calculation of the value of forest or agricultural land;
 3. Data minimisation – only the minimum amount of data necessary to achieve the objective shall be processed;
 4. Accuracy and data quality – the data used shall be those deemed necessary by the client for the fulfilment of the task;
-5. Retention period – the period of data retention shall be determined by the cooperation partner;
+5. Retention period – the period of data retention shall be determined by the company X;
 6. Security – the data shall not be disclosed to any third party, and their preservation shall be duly ensured;
-7. Accountability and transparency – where necessary, the cooperation partner shall be provided with information regarding the manner in which the data are processed and utilised for the achievement of the group assignment’s objective.
-Reliability, confidentiality, and the protection of the cooperation partner’s trade secrets shall be observed at all times.
+7. Accountability and transparency – where necessary, the company X shall be provided with information regarding the manner in which the data are processed and utilised for the achievement of the final projec’s objective.
+Reliability, confidentiality, and the protection of the company X’s trade secrets shall be observed at all times.

 # Data Quality Control